unioslo/zabbix-cli/docs/plugins/guide.md

 }
 ```

-### Customizing table rendering

-By default, the column headers for tables are inferred from the model attributes.
-However, we can customize this in several different ways.
+### Field-level customization

+By default, column headers and cells are determined by the field names and values of the model.
+We can customize this behavior by adding metadata to the model fields using something called "Meta Keys".
+These are special keys that can be added to the `json_schema_extra` dict of a field to change how it is rendered.

+#### Column headers

 If we just want to change the column header for a single field, we can pass a `zabbix_cli.models.MetaKey` object to the field's `json_schema_extra` dict when defining it:

 ```python
 from pydantic import Field